mas-bandwidth/netcode/STANDARD.md

 The high 4 bits contain the number of bytes for the sequence number in the range [1,8].

 The sequence number is encoded by omitting high zero bytes.
-For example, a sequence number of 1000 is 0x000003E8 and requires only three bytes to send its value.
-Therefore, the high 4 bits of the prefix byte are set to 3 and the sequence data written to the packet is:
+For example, a sequence number of 1000 is 0x000003E8 and requires only two bytes to send its value.
+Therefore, the high 4 bits of the prefix byte are set to 2 and the sequence data written to the packet is:

     0xE8,0x03